Workforce planning and support

 Information about supporting those who should come to work, and those who should not.

-The NAs / NGBs / Professional Clubs’ stadium workforce will continue to work from home where possible and only roles critical for business and operational continuity, safe facility management or regulatory requirements which cannot be performed remotely will return to work at stadiums but this will be kept to a minimum.
-A phased return may be necessary for some stadiums but homeworking will be the default, where possible.
+The NAs / NGBs / Professional Clubs’ stadium workforce should continue to work from home where possible and only roles critical for business and operational continuity, safe facility management or regulatory requirements which cannot be performed remotely should return to work at stadiums but this should be kept to a minimum.
+A phased return may be necessary for some stadiums but home-working should be the default, where possible.

 Referees and match officials undertake an important role in the implementation of the rules and operation of the game.
 Recognising this function – and the distinctive nature of the role in football and rugby – specific detailed guidance has been produced by both NGBs and this should be used by NAs / professional clubs.

-NAs / NGBs / Professional Clubs will foster a fair and inclusive working environment which does not tolerate discrimination.
+NAs / NGBs / Professional Clubs should foster a fair and inclusive working environment which does not tolerate discrimination.
 Processes are already in place to ensure there is no victimisation of those infected, suspected or more vulnerable to COVID-19.

-NAs / NGBs / Professional Clubs will consider individual health circumstances and protected characteristics of employees before prioritising who is asked to return to work and when.
-This will recognise the protective measures required to minimise health risks to workers who were advised to shield and workers who may be at increased clinical risk from COVID-19.
-Consideration of health circumstances and protected characteristics will be factored into the risk assessment process.
+NAs / NGBs / Professional Clubs should consider individual health circumstances and protected characteristics of employees before prioritising who is asked to return to work and when, recognising the protective measures required to minimise health risks to vulnerable or shielded workers or those living in vulnerable or shielded households.
+Consideration of health circumstances and protected characteristics should be factored into the risk assessment process.

-NAs / NGBs / Professional Clubs will also seek permission from individuals before collecting any information on health conditions of those within their household.
+NAs / NGBs / Professional Clubs should also seek permission from individuals before collecting any information on health conditions of those within their household.

-NAs / NGBs / Professional Clubs will take into account the particular circumstances of those with different protected characteristics.
-This will include communicating appropriately with employees whose protected characteristics might either expose them to a different degree of risk, or any steps taken may be inappropriate or challenging for them.
-Considerations will be given as to whether any particular measures or adjustments are required to fulfil duties under the equalities legislation.
+NAs / NGBs / Professional Clubs should take into account the particular circumstances of those with different protected characteristics, including communicating appropriately with employees whose protected characteristics might either expose them to a different degree of risk, and any steps taken which may be inappropriate or challenging for them.
+Considerations should be given to any particular measures or adjustments required to fulfil duties under the equalities legislation.

 Apprentices can return to work at the same time as their co-workers.
 For specific concerns regarding the safe return to work for apprentices, there is information and support on the Skills Development Scotland website and apprentices can speak to an advisor directly on 0800 917 8000.

-NAs / NGBs / Professional Clubs will support Scotland’s Test and Protect strategy to break the chains of the transmission of COVID-19 in the community.
+NAs / NGBs / Professional Clubs should support Scotland’s Test and Protect strategy to break the chains of the transmission of COVID-19 in the community.

-NAs / NGBs / Professional Clubs should follow public health guidance if any personnel become unwell with coronavirus symptoms at work.
-The person should leave work to self‑isolate straight away and, if possible, wear a face covering on route and avoid public transport.
+NAs / NGBs / Professional Clubs should follow public health guidance if any personnel become unwell with virus symptoms at work.
+The person should leave work to self‑isolate straight away, for 10 days and wear a face covering on the journey home unless they are exempt.
 Employers should direct employees to NHS Inform or, if they can’t get online, call 0800 028 2816, to arrange to get tested.

-If an employee is informed by a contact tracer that they should self-isolate, the NAs / NGBs / Professional Clubs will support them to do this straight away.
-NAs/NGBs/Professional Clubs will implement a process for any employees who are self-isolating to raise concerns about returning to work and where possible encourage working from home after a period of self-isolation.
+If an employee is informed by a contact tracer that they should self-isolate, the NAs / NGBs / Professional Clubs should support them to do this straight away, and should also implement a process for any employees who are self-isolating to raise concerns about returning to work and where possible encourage working from home after a period of self-isolation.

-Guidance will also be produced for the workforce who may be self-isolating, sick, balancing care responsibilities.
+Guidance will also be produced for the workforce who self-isolating, sick, balancing care responsibilities.

-NAs / NGBs / Professional Clubs’ personnel who were shielding or living with someone who was shielding will not be compelled to attend work and NAs/NGBs/Professional Clubs will make arrangements to ensure those staff are not disadvantaged due to obeying medical advice.
-NAs/NGBs/Professional Clubs will explore measures such as suspending the normal application of sickness or disciplinary procedures related to attendance in these cases.
+The latest guidance on shielding should be observed by all NAs / NGBs / Professional Clubs and any personnel who are shielding or living with someone who is shielding will not be compelled to attend work and arrangements should be made to ensure those staff are not disadvantaged due to obeying medical advice.